-If an allegation is made or information is received about an adult who works at Ryecroft C.E.
-Middle School which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Head teacher immediately.
-If it is about the sole proprietor of the Independent school, then this needs to be raised with the Designated Officer.
-Should an allegation be made against the Head teacher, this will be reported to the Chair of the Governing Body.
+If an allegation is made or information is received about an adult who works at Thomas Alleyne's which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Head of School immediately, who will liaise with the Executive Headtaecher.
+Should an allegation be made against the Head of School, this will be reported to Executive Headteacher and the Chair of the Governing Body.
+The CEO will be informed in all cases.

-If neither the Headteacher nor Chair of Governing Body is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.
+If neither the Head of School, Executive Head nor Chair of Governing Body is contactable on that day, the information must be passed to the CEO.

-The Headteacher or Chair of Governors will seek advice from the LADO within one working day.
+The Executive Headteacher or Chair of Governors will seek advice from the LADO within one working day.
 No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.